BlaqueDevs/se-assignment-day-5-technical-writing-and-review-BeatriceNzilani/README.md

 Focus on advanced features and technical details.

-Use industry-specific terminology.
+Use industry specific terminology.

 Skip basic explanations unless necessary.
 ## 3. How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?
- Surveys or feedback – Ask users what they know.
+ Surveys or feedback .
+Ask users what they know.
- Check FAQs and support questions – See what confuses users the most.
+ Check FAQs and support questions .
+See what confuses users the most.
  Start with simple explanations and introduce details gradually.